Intensity and GDP in 2050

 GDP of various countries and regions.

-paper by ecological economist Robert Ayres to
+paper by ecological economist Robert Ayres.

-countries was somewhat premature.
+seemed somewhat premature.

-that a more standard approach to modeling energy
+Accordingly, I felt that a more standard approach to modeling energy

-GDP in 2050 using the more standard approach of Energy Intensity.
+of national GDP in 2050 using the more standard approach of Energy Intensity.

 Caveat: As with the previous articles in this series, the